DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/ex-turntable.rst

 Turntable-EX is a fully integrated turntable controller, using an additional Arduino microcontroller to drive a stepper driver to rotate a turntable and align the bridge track with the surrounding layout tracks.
 An Arduino Nano or Uno are suitable microcontrollers for Turntable-EX.

-The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our :ref:`/about-dcc-ex/levels:choose your level` guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).
+The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our :ref:`about-dcc-ex/levels:choose your level` guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).

 The out-of-the-box example configuration should allow a Conductor level user to get up and running relatively quickly using the ubiquitous ULN2003/28BYJ-48 stepper driver and motor combination that are readily available.

-To make full use of Turntable-EX, you will need a basic understanding of :ref:`EX-RAIL</ex-rail/ex-rail-intro:introduction to ex-rail automation>` automation, but we'll share the details and some examples to help with this.
+To make full use of Turntable-EX, you will need a basic understanding of :ref:`EX-RAIL <ex-rail/getting-started:introduction>` automation, but we'll share the details and some examples to help with this.

 Essentially, if you have setup your own CommandStation, the expectation is that Turntable-EX will be a natural extension of this, and be equally as easy to setup (at least from the electronics and software perspective).